 - Preheat the oven to 350F.

-- Place nuts in a bowl and stir in sugar and cinnamon until combined.
+- Place the nuts in a food processor and pulse until finely ground.
+Transfer them to a large bowl and stir in sugar and cinnamon until combined.

 - Unfold phyllo.
-Trim to fit a 13x9-inch baking pan.
-Cover with a damp tea towel to keep the dough from drying out.
+Trim to fit a 13×9-inch baking pan.
+Cover with a tamp tea towel to keep the dough from drying out.

-- Brush the bottom and sides of a 13x9-inch baking pan with melted butter.
+- Brush bottom and sides of a 13×9-inch baking pan with melted butter.
 Lay a sheet of phyllo dough in the bottom of the pan and brush with melted butter.
 Repeat 9 more times, creating a layer of 10 phyllo sheets.

-- Sprinkle phyllo evenly with a third (about 1 1/4 cups) of the nut mixture.
+- Sprinkle and spread a third (about 1 1/4 cups) of the nut mixture evenly over the phyllo.

 - Top the nut mixture with 1 phyllo sheet and brush with butter.
 Repeat 9 more times, creating a top layer with 10 phyllo sheets.
 Brush with butter.